|Purchase & Search for New, Used, Rare, Out-of-Print books. Click below:

 |Ye Old Corral webmaster has always had a problem with identifying movie locations.
 I recognize them, but just can't tie a name/location to a specific town, cabin, ranch, cave, rock or dusty backlot road.
 Tinsley Yarbrough has written about movie locations for many years in Boyd Mager's Western Clippings, and I always read that section hoping his text and photos will rub off on me.|

-Tinsley has just authored Those Great Western Movie Locations, a 365 page hardback with about 400 stills and info on about 100 filming sites.
-The price is $40.00 ($35.00 plus $5.00 domestic shipping) and you can order from:
+A few years ago, Tinsley authored Those Great Western Movie Locations, a 365 page hardback with about 400 stills and info on about 100 filming sites.

 |Stephen Lodge is an author and screen writer.
 A while back, he wrote Nickel-Plated Dream (cover shown on the left) which is fiction intertwined with his 1950s experiences and remembrances when he strapped on a six-shooter and worked as a performer at the Corriganville Movie Ranch.
 This 5 1/2 x 8 1/2 softcover is about $15.00.|

 His newest is And ....
 Action which is Steve's story of having a Mom that worked for Monogram Pictures circa 1950s ... and Steve and his brother got to visit movie and TV productions and exterior locations ... and meet many of our western film and TV heroes.
 Loaded with lots of memories and photos.
 This 8 1/2 x 11 softcover has about 250 pages, and is about $25.00.

 You can find more on the book at Stephen Lodge's website: http://stephenlodge.bravehost.com/